Lilleshall Hall: Herbert Ford

 Herbert Ford (1893-1963) was a wealthy local man, added to by his marriage to Marjorie Perrins, daughter of Walter Perrins of Birmingham.
 In 1927 he bought the estate.
+An application for an alcohol licence met with fierce opposition from the local community and police, but most vehemently the local clergy, both Anglican and nonconformist, headed by the vicar of Sheriffhales, Robbie Abney Giles.
+However, a good lawyer successfully steered the application through a hearing before the Newport magistrates.
 From 1930 until 1939, the Hall had pleasure gardens open for the public, including an amusement park, a narrow gauge railway, tea dances, and children's playgrounds.
 He added an additional nine holes on the existing nine-hole golf course, designed by the noted golf course architect, Harry Colt, which later became the Lilleshall Hall Golf Club.
 However, it was not played on for 20 years owing to a rent dispute with farmers that resulted in cattle on the course.
 He even increased attendance by advertising that the German airship Hindenburg would fly over the estate even when its route was nowhere near; he explained that the lack of an airship was due to bad weather in a self-sent telegram.